course-dprep/team-project-no-vs-code-team-03/README.md

 which can lead to negative reviews.
 This led to the formulation of our research question: How does the length of a TV series influence its average customers ratings?
-Additionally,academic researchers in media and communication studies can use our findings to understand the dynamics of viewer engagement.Our research could be of interest to psychologists and sociologists studying media consumption behavior,providing data on how the length of content affects viewer
+Additionally,academic researchers in media and communication studies can use our findings for further analysis to understand the dynamics of viewer engagement.Our research could be of interest to psychologists and sociologists studying media consumption behavior,providing data on how the length of content affects viewer